TL;DR

 1. Direction name (2-3 words)

-2. Icon concept in one sentence (not a description of the rendered logo, but the underlying idea)
+2. Icon concept in one sentence (the underlying idea, not a description

-3. Type pairing — heading + supporting, both real fonts
+3. Type pairing — heading + supporting, both real, licensable fonts

 4. Mood adjectives — 3 words

-6. Where this direction would *not* work (app icon at 16px, packaging at 2 m, etc)
+6. Where this direction would NOT work (app icon at 16px, signage at 2 m, etc.)

-Variant for app-first brands: “All 6 must work as a 1024 × 1024 app icon legible at 32px — anything that fails the small-size test is invalid.”
+Variant for app-first brands: add “All 6 must work as a 1024 x 1024 app icon legible at 32px — anything that fails the small-size test is invalid.”

 Recommended output structure

-A 6-row table with the direction name, concept, type, image prompt, and failure mode.
-Print at A4.
-Pair each with 3-5 AI-generated images so the designer sees what you mean.
+A six-row table: direction name, concept, type pairing, image prompt, failure mode.
+Print it at A4.
+Pair each row with 3-5 generated images so the designer sees what you mean, not just what you wrote.

 How to check the output is usable

-- Each direction has a distinct concept, not just a different colour
+- Each direction is a distinct concept, not just a different colour

-- At least one direction has an explicit “where it fails” — directions without failure modes are not real choices
+- At least one direction has an explicit “where it fails” — directions with no failure mode are not real choices

-- Image prompts produce a consistent visual idea, not 5 unrelated images
+- Image prompts produce a consistent visual idea, not five unrelated pictures

-- When the designer looks at them, they can group them into 2-3 themes — not 6 unrelated drafts
+- When the designer looks at all six, they can group them into 2-3 themes, not six unrelated drafts

 Common mistakes